2021 Würzburg stabbing

-On 25 June 2021, a mass stabbing took place in Würzburg, Bavaria, Germany.
-Abdirahman Jibril Ali killed three women in Woolworth store and injured eight others on the street outside.
-Bystanders kept the suspect from fleeing the scene until police arrival, with the suspect being incapacitated by a shot in the leg before his arrest.
+On 25 June 2021, a mass stabbing took place at a Woolworth store in Würzburg, Bavaria, Germany.
+Three women were killed and eight others were injured before the perpetrator, 31-year-old Abdirahman Jibril Ali, was cornered by armed bystanders and arrested by police after being shot in the leg.

 Jibril Ali, originally from Somalia, had a history of several violent altercations since his 2015 arrival as an asylum seeker in Germany and several involuntary commitments before the attack.
 Islamist motives were initially suspected due to statements made by Jibril Ali during the attack, but later discarded due to a lack of reliable evidence.
 In 2022, the perpetrator was found not criminally responsible due to paranoid schizophrenia and sentenced to indefinite psychiatric commitment.

 Attack

-On 25 June 2021, at about 17:00 local time, a barefoot man entered a Woolworth shop on Barbarossaplatz in central Altstadt borough of Würzburg.
+On 25 June 2021, at about 17:00 local time, the attacker entered a Woolworth shop on Barbarossaplatz in central Altstadt borough of Würzburg.
 He asked a 39-year-old shop assistant in which part of the store the knives were displayed.
 He grabbed a knife with a 33-cm blade from the kitchen section, wounding the shop assistant before repeatedly slashing at a 27-year-old woman nearby, who was trying to open a locked emergency exit.
 The victim fended him off with a basket, after which he killed a woman in the dress section, then attacked a mother-daughter pair in the women's underwear department.
 The mother and a customer who attempted to intervene were killed.
-The 11-year-old child fled towards the entrance of the store, where she and another shopper were attacked.
+The 11-year-old child fled towards the entrance of the store, where she and another shop employee were attacked.
 The perpetrator had attacked most victims from behind, with witnesses describing his gaze as switching between "hateful and indifferent".

 The attacker then exited the store and began attacking pedestrians on the street, first stabbing and critically injuring a 16-year-old boy, who was unaware of the attack due to wearing headphones and a hoodie.
 Outside a bank, the attacker injured a man and a woman.
 The mall detective ran after the attacker, shouting his location to bystanders, with at least sixteen people joining the chase.
 Several of the group, mostly young men, armed themselves with makeshift weapons such as brooms, wooden sticks, and chairs from nearby restaurants.
 The group eventually cornered the attacker in a closed-off alley in Oberthürstraße.
 A teenager attempted to calm the attacker down in Somali, while several others rendered first aid to the injured on the street.
 Arriving police officers moved in to arrest the attacker, who then lunged at them.
 One officer fired a single gunshot, wounding the attacker in the thigh, allowing for his arrest.
 The stabbing lasted four minutes.